polizoto/DOCX-HTML/README.md

 #### Secondary Text

 When there is text in a document that is not essential to the main content (e.g., a sidebar), this is “secondary text”.
-On the line above secondary text, enter the following tag in your MS Word document:
+On the line above secondary text, enter the following tag:

 `Secondary Text Begin:`